 That the perilous state of the world might have something to do with the internal contradictions and crisis tendencies of capitalism is dismissed out of hand by the mainstream.
 Whatever problems exist are external, not internal, to the economic system under which we live.

 This is an ideological blind spot.
-In "Kaleidoscope," I defined ideology as "the appropriation of values and norms in order to buttress social power."
+In the last tab, I defined ideology as "the appropriation of values and norms in order to buttress social power."
 Is the IMF appropriating the positive values and norms that attach to the terms "individual freedom" and "limited government" in order to buttress the social power of capitalist class interests, particularly those that have taken up lodging in the financial sector, where the IMF has a penthouse suite with breathtaking views of the global economic order?

 Yes, I believe it is.